psb/bucklescript.github.io/docs/new-project.md

 bsb -init my-new-project -theme basic-reason
 ```

-To compile & run the project you just created:
+To compile and run the project you just created:

 ```sh
 cd my-new-project